-The danger with the new flexible drawdown schemes is that your retirement income could fall or even run out if you take too much too soon and start eating into the money you originally invested to produce the income – especially if stock markets fall.
+The danger with the new flexible drawdown schemes is that your retirement income could fall or even run out if you take too much too soon and start using up the money you originally invested to produce the income – with the added risk of potential stock markets falls.

 Although Pension Freedoms means you can currently access your pension from 55, you don’t have to.
 Choosing when to draw out of your pension means you can leave your pension pot invested as you are no longer forced to convert into an annuity.

 Along with the introduction of Pension Freedoms was the ability to access your private pension from the age of 55 and continue to contribute to a private pension until you are 75.

-The Government indicated back in 2014, that the age at which people could access their private pension would increase.
+Back in 2014 the UK Government indicated that the age at which people could access their private pension would begin to rise.
 There was uncertainty as to what the change would be and whether the change would actually happen, as the government did not reveal any actual legislation for the change.

 However, in 2020 the Government confirmed they were going to increase the age and so from 2028 you will need to be 57 years old before you can access your private pension.
 This means that anyone who won’t reach 55 by 2028 will have to wait an extra 2 years to access their private pension pot.